 Two questions immediately arise.
-First, even during the period of successful growth, say 1955-90 for Japan and 1965 through the late 1990s for Korea and Taiwan, was industrial policy "the" source of growth or was it a mild accelerant, improving the growth rate from 9.5 to 10 percent given the high growth of capital, education, and from the almost inevitable gains in total factor productivity (TFP) to be realized from borrowing technology from abroad even in the absence of industrial policy.
+First, during the period of successful growth, say 1960-90 for Japan and 1965 through the late 1990s for Korea and Taiwan, was industrial policy "the" source of growth or was it a mild accelerant, improving the growth rate slightly given the high growth of capital, education, and gains in total factor productivity (TFP) realized from borrowing technology from abroad.
 Second, are any of the problems encountered in Japan since 1990 and in Korea since 1997 partly the legacy of one aspect or another of industrial policy?

-A plausible alternative scenario to the role of industrial policy in explaining these Asian success stories has been that they resulted largely from getting macroeconomic policies correct: responsible government monetary and fiscal policy, low inflation, maintaining the correct real exchange rate were key to their success as was the considerable investment in the education system.
-Growth was propelled largely by physical and human capital accumulation and the growth rate of TFP while not spectacular was very high by LDC standards.
+An alternative view of the role of industrial policy in explaining these Asian success stories has been that they resulted largely from getting macroeconomic policies correct: responsible government monetary and fiscal policy, low inflation, maintaining the correct real exchange rate were key to their success as was the considerable investment in the education system.
+Growth was propelled largely by physical and human capital accumulation and the growth rate of TFP while not spectacular was high by LDC standards.

-The disagreement between those who have a quasi-religious belief in the efficacy of industrial policy and those who believe economic fundamentals were critical is, at one level, unbridgeable as it would require an agreement on the counterfactual evolution of sectors and productivity in each.
-Nevertheless, the considerable body of evidence available that attempts to empirically assess the impact of industrial policy brackets most plausible counterfactual scenarios.
-The neoclassical scenario that argues that success was due to getting the fundamentals right may be correct but it must deal with the carefully documented and abundant evidence that JKT were indeed interventionist.
-The issue is whether that being documented, the effect can be shown to have been quantitatively significant.
+The disagreement between those who believe in the efficacy of industrial policy and those who maintain economic fundamentals were critical is, at one level, unbridgeable, as it would require an agreement on the counterfactual evolution of sectors and productivity in each.
+Nevertheless, the considerable body of evidence available that attempts to empirically assess the impact of industrial policy brackets most of the plausible counterfactual scenarios.
+The neoclassical interpretation that argues that success was due to getting the fundamentals right may be correct but it must deal with the abundant evidence that JKT were indeed interventionist (World Bank, 1993, Pack and Westphal, 1986, Wade, 1990, Komiya et. al., 1988).
+The issue is whether the documented use of IP can be shown to have been a quantitatively significant contributor to welfare.
 If growth rates, conditional on physical and human capital accumulation and normal TFP growth rates would have been 9.7 and were increased to 10 percent as a result of industrial policy, IP may have played a positive but not overwhelming role.
-Did such an increase occur and at what contemporary cost including lost consumer surplus as well as future costs, including the weakening of the financial system that had a negative effect in the late 1990s.
+Did such an increase occur and at what contemporary cost including lost consumer surplus as well as future costs, including the weakening of the financial system that had a negative effect in the late 1990s in Korea and throughout the 1990s in Japan?

 Some would argue that the above view is too partial and that going one step back, factor accumulation rates were themselves positively affected by industrial policy.
-The 35% saving rate and the passion for education reflected profit and wage opportunities that were generated by industrial policy or the lower risk attached to a given prospective rate of return.
-We will briefly survey the evidence on this later in the paper.
+The 35% national saving rates and the passion for education reflected profit and wage opportunities that were generated by industrial policy or the lower risk attached to a given prospective rate of return.
+We will briefly discuss this later in the paper.